Cottage Cheese Chocolate Mousse

 Vanilla extract and espresso powder – Vanilla extract or vanilla bean paste enhance the flavor of the chocolate.
 Espresso powder is optional, but also brings out the chocolate flavor.

 Vanilla protein powder – Boost the protein in this chocolate mousse with a scoop of protein powder.
 I’ve been using Ascent whey protein powder for years and love it!
+I also use it when I make these chocolate peanut butter overnight oats.

 A glass with protein chocolate mousse and whipped cream in it.
 A spoon is holding up some of it.

-How to Make Cottage Cheese Chocolate Mousse
+Tips for Making Cottage Cheese Chocolate Mousse

-Puree the ingredients until they’re smooth.
-You’ll need to stop and scrape down the sides of the bowl a couple times.
-It took me about a minute of pureeing before the mousse was smooth.
+• It took me about a minute of pureeing before the mousse was smooth.
 Depending on the cottage cheese you’re using it may take more or less time.

 Substitutions and Variations